How Meditation And Infertility Are Related?

 Every month, the brain controls the hormones that cause the ovaries to release eggs.
 By interfering with the signals that are transmitted to the brain during ovulation, hormonal imbalance affects fertility.
-In certain situations, meditation affects hormone-producing centres, resulting in a hormonal balance that might aid in conception.
+In certain situations, meditation affects hormone-producing centers, resulting in a hormonal balance that might aid in conception.

 Reduces Levels of Stress:

 Every month, the fixation with trying to conceive, monitoring ovulation, and tracking menstrual cycles spirals out of control, leaving us anxious until it’s time to try again.
-When we are under stress, our bodies produce more cortisol than is necessary, which could cause other hormones connected to fertility, like oestrogen and testosterone, to shut down.
+When we are under stress, our bodies produce more cortisol than is necessary, which could cause other hormones connected to fertility, like Oestrogen and testosterone, to shut down.

 Enhances Empathy for Oneself: